lapraskwan/Ultimate-Tic-Tac-Toe/README.md

 ```
 python game.py [-h] [-m] [-n NUMBER_OF_GAMES] [-b BOARD_SIZE] [-s NUMBER_OF_SIMULATIONS] [-t TIME_LIMIT] player_1 player_2
 ```
-player_1 and player_2 are one of the followings: random, human and MCTS.
+player_1 and player_2 are one of the followings: random, human and mcts, mcrave, hmcrave (super slow).

 For example if you want to be player 1 and play against a MCTS agent,
 ```
-python game.py human MCTS
+python game.py human mcts
 ```

 For the MCTS player, you can set the number of simulations per move, and time limit per move.